 Hi there!
-My name is Marianne Taylor and I call myself The House Detective.
+My name is Marianne Taylor and I am an architectural historian, but that sounds a bit stuffy, so I call myself The House Detective.
 I research the history of houses for people and I absolutely love what I do!

 So how did I become The House Detective?
 Well it was a long and winding road, let me tell you!!

 When I was in high school, all I ever wanted to be was a Forensic Scientist.
 The investigation and detective aspect of this career in particular really interested me.
 So off I went to study a Bachelor of Science at university in Brisbane, in preparation to undertake post-graduate studies in forensics.
 Somewhere along the line, I realised I would actually have to join the police to do exactly what I wanted, which didn’t appeal to me at all.
 I finished my degree, but after spending many years working in tedious chemistry lab jobs, I began to yearn for work that I enjoyed and was passionate about.

 Throughout my scientist years, I had always been interested in heritage and history and had volunteered at various museums and with the National Trust and Royal Historical Society of QLD.
 When I decided I wanted to pursue it as a full time career, I did a Graduate Diploma of Local, Family and Applied History through the University of New England at Armidale.
 Although it was a history based degree, you could select subjects in many areas to specialise in.
 I chose heritage conservation, archaeology and architectural history subjects.

 Once I had that qualification, I harassed various people in the industry and eventually got an unpaid work experience placement with the Environmental Protection Agency, which was the Queensland Government department that managed heritage places at the time (now the Department of Environment and Science).
 Then I kept in touch with them and eventually got a temporary position, which then led to a permanent position.
 After working there for 3 years and gaining a great understanding of the legislation and processes involved, I decided it was time to move on.